wimvanderbauwhede/HaskellMOOC/FPH-lectures/FPH-lec_w3-1.md

 ## Computations over lists

-- Many computatations that would be for/while loops in an imperative language are naturally expressed as list computations in a functional language.
+- Many computations that would be for/while loops in an imperative language are naturally expressed as list computations in a functional language.
 - There are some common cases:

   - Perform a computation on each element of a list: $$map$$